NixOS/nixpkgs/doc/languages-frameworks/vim.section.md

 Loading can be deferred; see examples.

-At the moment we support three different methods for managing plugins:
+At the moment we support two different methods for managing plugins:

 - Vim packages (*recommended*)
-- VAM (=vim-addon-manager)
-- Pathogen
 - vim-plug

 ## Custom configuration {#custom-configuration}